demonhomefries/ImageJ-Batch-Analysis/README.md

     - User-chosen settings
     - File transactions (source, destination) filepaths if moved or copied
     - Errors encountered during the run
+- Auto-thresholding is a multi-threaded operation and will run by default using the half of the available thread count.

 # Dependencies:
  - Pandas (will be installed upon running CSV_merger.py for the first time if not already present).
 This script was tested using Pandas 2.1.2